keyou/netsnoop/README.md

 - Support 'recv' command which is revese of 'send'.
 - Reflector the multicast code.
+- Support NAT environment.

 ### Compile

 #### Linux

 In Linux alike system just run `make`.

+And you can run `make package` to compile and pack the binary to zip archive.
+It will compile linux and win32 binaries(mingw needed.).

 #### Windows